martinpl/tray-icons-reloaded/README.md

 - fast app killing (SHIFT + mouse middle click)
 - window are invoked to current workspace (by default)
 - work with Wine (left and middle click affect all wine apps)
+- blacklist apps to not show up in your tray [How To](Manual/BlacklistManual.md)

 ## Installation